katyukha/odoo-helper-scripts/README.md

 ## Canonical source

-The canonical source of odoo-helper-scripts is hosted [GitLab](https://gitlab.com/katyukha/odoo-helper-scripts).
+The canonical source of odoo-helper-scripts is hosted on [GitLab](https://gitlab.com/katyukha/odoo-helper-scripts).

 ## Features